DrDzekiL/v-google-sheets-ai-tools/sheets/arena-dashboard/sheets/content-planner/sheets/finance-tracker/README.md

 # Finance Tracker — prototype module

-Мини-учёт:
+A minimal financial tracking block for Google Sheets:

-- доходов и расходов,
+- income & expense tracking,
-- автоматические категории,
+- automatic categorization,
-- будущие интеграции с Apps Script.
+- future integration with Apps Script.

-Стартовый кирпич для любого фин-учёта.
+A clean starting brick for any personal finance workflow.

-**Статус:** прототип (будет расширён).
+**Status:** prototype (will be expanded).